Markus-included/wolwizard/README.md

 ```

 ## Configuration
-The environment variable `WOLWIZARD_DIALOG` can be used to override the dialog command used, when empty dialog will be used or whiptail as a fallback
+The environment variable `WOLWIZARD_DIALOG` can be used to override the dialog command used, when unset `dialog` will be used, if `dialog` isn't available, `whiptail` will be used as a fallback

 ## Images
 ![Main screen](img/mainscreen.png) Main screen